KeilerSwanson/Rhetoric/README.md

 ## Future Versions

-I plan to make Rhetoric full-stack and add more features in the future.
+I plan to make Rhetoric full-stack and implement more features in the future.
 Some ideas include:
+- Advanced sorting and filtering
 - Custom media source presets
 - News feeds for saved queries
 - Email notifications